-I hadn’t realised that the banks depend on our money to fund these types of investments and to keep them afloat.
-One of the few ways to change this is to switch to a more ethical bank, which helps to create a fair banking system that works in our interests.
-Yet surprisingly, 75% of people have never switched current account bank account providers before.
+As banks depend on our money to fund these types of investments and to keep them afloat, one of the ways to change this is to switch to a more ethical bank.
+Doing so helps to create a fair banking system that works in our interests.
+Yet surprisingly, 75% of people have never switched current account bank account providers before

 Ethical Current Accounts

-The reason that building societies are more ethical than banks is that they face stringent regulations that limit the amount of money they can invest in certain industries.
+Building societies are more ethical than high street banks because they face stringent regulations that limit the amount of money they can invest in certain industries.
 Their profits are also invested back into the business for the benefit of borrowers and savers rather than shareholders, giving them that added edge.

 Ethical Savings Accounts

-- A Foundations Share savings account from the Ecology Building Society tops the Ethical Consumer’s list of most ethical saving accounts.
+Ecology Building Society saving accounts top the Ethical Consumer’s list of most ethical saving accounts.
 Ecology provides mortgages for eco homes and similar sustainable developments that have traditionally been difficult to get a mortgage on.
-This sustainable development is funded through their savings accounts, which are simple and transparent and can be accessed online or by post.
+This sustainable development is funded through their savings accounts.
+These accounts are simple and transparent and can be accessed online or by post.

-- Charity Bank is banking with a difference.
-Not only does the bank lend to charities, but is a charity itself, although is fully regulated by the FSA meaning your savings are guaranteed.
+If you are looking for an ethical savings account, then Charity Bank is banking with a difference.
+Not only does the bank lend to charities, but is a charity itself.
+Don’t worry, it is fully regulated by the FSA meaning your savings are guaranteed.
 The bank supports 1,000 charities and community organisations, and says it has “improved the lives of 3.5m people”.
-Transparency is key to the bank – customers can track where money has gone by following projects it has invested in on the website.
-They offer a savings account for adults, and there is also a Small Steps ethical savings account for children.
+Transparency is key to the bank.
+Customers can track where money has gone by following projects it has invested in on the website.
+They offer various ethical savings accounts for adults.

 Ethical Cash ISAs

 If you’re looking for an ethical mortgage to fund an eco build then a mortgage from Ecology is the most ethical on the market according to Ethical Consumer’s list of ethical mortgages.
-If you’re looking for an ethical mortgage on a standard house then the most ethical option is to use a building society, such as Skipton, Coventry, Cumberland or Kent Reliance, or the Reliance Bank (who also offer buy-to-let mortgages).
+If you’re looking for an ethical mortgage on a standard house then the most ethical option is to use a building society.
+Ones to try include Skipton, Coventry, Cumberland, or Kent Reliance Building Societies.

-If this has inspired you to switch to a more ethical bank then you’ll be pleased to hear that now is a good time to move your money, as you can now reliably switch account in just seven days.
+If this has inspired you to switch to a more ethical bank then you’ll be pleased to hear that now is a good time to move your money.
+This is because you can now reliably switch accounts in just seven days.
 This is definitely a lot less hassle than it used to be.

 What do you think?
 Do you bank with an ethical provider, or would you consider switching banks to a more ethical one?